Koppelman formulas on affine cones over smooth projective complete intersections: Estimates for integral operators with isotropic isolated poles on varieties with arbitrary singularities

 for $z,w \in D$.
 In order to do this, we let $r := \|z-w\|/2$, and partition $D$ into

 and prove the inequality for the integrals over each of the $W_i$'s.
 Using that $\|z\| \leq \|\zeta\| + \|\zeta-z\|$, we get that

-where the last inequality is Lemma~\ref{lem:estimate8}.
+where the last inequality follows by Lemma~\ref{lem:estimate8}.
 By symmetry, we get the same estimate for the integral on $W_2$.
 In the same way as for the calculation on $W_1$, but using that on $W_3$, $\|\zeta-z\| \geq r$, and $\|\zeta-w\| \geq r$, we get that

 where we used Lemma~\ref{lem:estimate2} for the last inequality.

 Finally, we consider the integral on $W_4$.
 By possibly switching the roles of $z$ and $w$, we can assume that $\|w\| \leq \|z\|$.
 First, we write